 Since God could not die, He became human (John 1:1, 1:14).
 He came to earth as the person of Jesus, the Son of God, but in human form so that He could be killed.

 Jesus voluntarily allowed Himself to be killed.
 Like the unblemished animal sacrifices of the Old Testament, Jesus was the unblemished sacrifice to God.
-God sacrificed Himself to Himself.
+God sacrificed His Son to Himself.

 Jesus, being God as well as human, was (and remains) perfect.
-This perfect, unfallen, holy human being became the ultimate sacrifice once and for all and because of that sacrifice, mankind could be forgiven.
-Now, we can be in God’s presence.
-That fact, by the way, is what is referred to as the Gospel, or the good news.
+This perfect, unfallen, holy human being became the ultimate sacrifice — the only sacrifice capable of satisfying God’s wrath resulting from sin — once and for all and because of that sacrifice, mankind could be forgiven.
+This is called the Gospel which means ‘good news.’
+The fact that this happened, combined with the fact that we have faith that it happened and accept this forgiveness, is called salvation.
+Being saved means that we can be in God’s presence, and that is why God did it.

 Jesus did not deserve to die for our sins, we did.

 “but God shows his love for us in that while we were still sinners, Christ died for us.”
 (Romans 5:8)

 God’s giving us a salvation that we did not deserve is what is referred to as God’s grace.

 I said that because of Christ’s sacrifice, we “could” be forgiven.
 That is because this forgiveness was not forced on us.
 The second half of a verse I quoted above from Ephesians 2 said that we are saved by grace…through faith.

 This just means that if we do not believe in (and accept) God, or Jesus, or what either of them did for us, then we are not saved.
 We have not “received” forgiveness.
 We have not “accepted” Jesus, or “come to Christ.”

 I want to clarify here that it is the act, God’s act, that saved us.